rwtodd/small_programs/i_ching/README.md

  * **prolog**: This is a prolog version, which uses a very declarative method of describing the hexagrams (in `iching.dat`), which worked out very well.
+ * **haskell**: An implementation in haskell.
+It assumes it's on an terminal that understands the typicall escape sequences.
+A fairly clean implementation, I think.
  * _others_: More languages will get added to the repo as time allows.